Here’s the Basics

-The Metal Building Manufacturers Association (MBMA) is pleased to announce the first Student Design Competition for the 2021 Fall Semester.
+The Metal Building Manufacturers Association (MBMA) is pleased to announce the Student Design Competition for 2022.
 The competition is intended to challenge undergraduate and graduate students to create innovative metal building designs.
 In addition to exploring design options, students are encouraged to learn more about metal buildings as a structural or construction system.
 The 2022 competition will encourage students to explore sustainable aspects in their designs.

 Metal Building Manufacturing Association (MBMA)